The Bell Witch Web Site

 Question: Is it true that John Bell was a bachelor and owned the first store in Adams, Tennessee?

-Answer: No. John Bell was married to Lucy Williams and they had a total of nine children.
+Answer: No. John Bell was married to Lucy Williams and they had a total of seven children.
 Bell owned a plantation, not a store.
 A George Bell (no relation to John Bell) of the Red River Settlement did in fact own the area's first store, about 1800, which was four years prior to John Bell's arrival.
 Additionally, the area did not become known as Adams until 1858, when it became Adams Station -- named for merchant and railroad stockholder, Reuben Adams.

 Question: Is it true that the Bells made up the entire "Bell Witch" thing for the purpose of attracting interest in hopes that the Edgefield and Kentucky Railroad would be built through the area?